Burutu: Economic activities

 In the first half of the twentieth century the town expanded as a result of activities of the Niger Company and later UAC which acquired the trading interest of the Niger Company and its assets at Burutu.
 Prior to the beginning of the twentieth century, the main port of the Niger Company was at Akassa but when the water channel that opens to the sea became silted, the company moved operations Westward to Burutu close to Forcados.
 Burutu then served as a port terminal for Niger Company and UAC, discharging goods from ships for onward water transport to river ports in Northern Nigeria and French territories through rivers Niger and Benue.

 The port of Burutu was owned by UAC but was later acquired by Nigeria Port Authority.

 The Burutu Shipyard with 3 slipways built in the 1850s is now (2025) being revived by the local community chief with a group of investors involving the local marine polytechnic and commuters.
-This would give the entire Focados and Warri region an economical boost and would enhance local shiprepair and employment.The yard will be capable to handle ships up to 100 meter for now and will be expanded in the next phases with additional docking places up to 200 meter.
-The shipyard is easy accessible over water with a 30-40minutes boat ride from Warri port and from open sea and other local communities around the Focados waters.
+This would give the entire Focados and Warri region an economical boost and would enhance local shiprepair and employment.The yard will be capable to handle ships up to 100 metre for now and will be expanded in the next phases with additional docking places up to 200 metre.
+The shipyard is easy accessible over water with a 30-40 minutes boat ride from Warri port and from open sea and other local communities around the Focados waters.